Polishko/On-Whisker-Holidays/README.md

 - Install dependencies: `npm install`
 - Start the server: `npm run server`
 - Start development: `npm run dev`
-- This app is designed for viewing on screen Resolution: 1920x1080 and is partially responsive.
+- This app is responsive and has been designed for viewing on screens with a minimum width of 320px.
   Recommended Browsers: Chrome, Microsoft Edge
-  Note: Some features like the scroller css settings may not display correctly on Firefox.

 ![Screenshot of My App](https://github.com/Polishko/On-Whisker-Holidays/blob/main/assets/main-app.JPG)